InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 // The parsedSections property represents an object of all parsed sections of the gppString property that are supported
 // by the API on this page (see supportedAPIs property).
 The object contains one property for each supported API with
-// the name of the API as the property name and the value as a parsed representation of this section (similar to
+// the name of the API as the property name and the value as a parsed representation of this section with exactly the
-// getSection command).
-If a section is supported but not represented in the gppString, it is omitted in the
+// same return as the getSection command, which may include subsections.
+If a section is supported but not represented
-// parsedSections object.
+// in the gppString, it is omitted in the parsedSections object.
-// Please refer to each section’s spec for the exact field names and data types in JavaScript.
+// Please refer to each section's spec for the exact field names and data types in JavaScript.
 The sections here should
 // be consistent with the GPP string, not placeholder values.
 parsedSections: Object